1. Where is the Student Section of the Budget and Finance Office located?

 - OTP Travel (OTP ATM), corner of Nador utca and Arany Janos utca

-If you notice any problems while using the ATM please call the Non-Stop call center of CIB Bank: CIB24 - 06 40 242 242 or visit the main branches of the CIB Bank (Szent Istvan korut 15 OR Bajcsy-Zsilinszky Endre ut 5-7).
+If you experience any problem while using the ATM on CEU’s campus please call the Non-Stop call center of CIB Bank: CIB24 - 06 40 242 242 or visit the main branches of the CIB Bank (Szent Istvan korut 15 OR Bajcsy-Zsilinszky Endre ut 5-7).

 14. What should I do if the CIB ATM in the lobby of CEU does not withdraw the money requested but the amount is deducted from my bank account?